The Virtue of Simplicity

 - Reading for March 12 in Twenty-Four Hours a Day

-- Meditation for May 22 and July 23 in One Day at a Time in Al-Anon
+- Meditations for May 22 and July 23 in One Day at a Time in Al-Anon

-- Mediation for February 9 and November 23 in Al-Anon’s The Courage to Change
+- Meditations for February 9 and November 23 in Al-Anon’s The Courage to Change

 - Meditation for July 1 in Just for Today: Daily Meditations for Recovering Addicts